rankmath/content-analyzer/readme.md

 ## Getting Started

-These instructions will help you to get the plugin up and running on your local machine for development and testing purposes.
+These instructions will help you to set up the library for development and testing purposes.

 ## ⚠️ Prerequisites